 Pre-Professional Health Advising

-The Pre-Professional Health Programs Advising Office in Rudman Hall provides advising for all students preparing for postgraduate careers in medicine, dentistry, optometry, chiropractic, podiatry, physical therapy, pharmacy, naturopathic medicine, and physician assistant programs.
+The Pre-Professional Health Programs Advising Office in Rudman Hall provides advising for all students preparing for postgraduate careers in medicine, dentistry, chiropractic, naturopathic medicine, optometry, pharmacy, physical therapy, and physician assistant programs.
 There is no pre-health major at UNH.
 Health professional graduate programs do not evaluate based on undergraduate major.
 Interested UNH students should register with the Pre-Professional Health Programs Advising Office online to be added to an email list and be kept informed of important events, opportunities, and deadlines regarding preparation for application.

 Identifying as a pre-health student at UNH consists of the following: